 At NeuroRunner, we offer individual assessments to help you be a better runner in the context of your own goals.
 For example, you’ll be able to:

 - Pick the most effective training for you

 - Improve the quality of your training mileage

 - Perform better when it matters

 - Measure improvement

 You will find that you are not always conscious of threat, so assessments are critical.
 Over time you may find that you become more intuitive about the process and be able to feel a positive response to a change.
-But by assessing regularly, you will improve the specificity, efficiency and results of your training over training advice that worked for someone else.
+But by assessing regularly, you will improve the specificity, efficiency and results of your training.
+Doesn’t that beat taking training advice that worked for someone else?